XiaoLinGuan/CSCI-39579/P2/README.md

 ```

 To check if the packages are successfully downloaded, we can type `library("name of the package")` in `Console`.
-If the library is not successfully downloaded into the machine, the `Console` will provide an error message saying that *there is no package called 'name of the package'*.
+If the library is not successfully downloaded into the machine, the `Console` will provide an error message saying that *<span style = "color:red"> there is no package called 'name of the package'*</span>.

 5. Copy the code from *p2.R* and paste it onto the file *app.R*, then click on `Run App`.
 We can also view the web app in a browser by clicking `Open in Browser` on the top left corner of the shiny web app window.